Frequently Asked Questions

 What happens at the first visit?

-To engage best safety practices in the age of COVID-19 your course of treatment now begins with a 60-75 minute video consultation.
-This allows you and your practitioner the opportunity to meet in a relaxed, unmasked setting to discuss the details about why you’re seeking treatment and to review your overall health history.
+To engage best safety practices in the age of COVID-19 your course of treatment may begin with a with a 60-75 minute video consultation.
+In many instances we are able to offer in-person consultation sessions, and this varies by practitioner.
+Either way, during the initial consultation you and your practitioner will discuss the details about why you’re seeking treatment and to review your overall health history.
 An opportunity to ask questions and hear recommendations for an acupuncture treatment plan are important aspects of this consultation.
+In-person consultations will likely include an acupuncture treatment session as well.

 Fertility support clients please click here to review specific details regarding the initial visit for this program.